Answers to all your questions about Brexit.

 You must show Customs the necessary health certificates.

-Products of animal or vegetable origins are controlled at the entry of the EU in order to protect human beings, plants and animals from several diseases and parasites.
+Products of animal or vegetable origins are controlled at the entry of the EU.

 Do you live outside the European Union?
 Are you over 16 and are passing through France for less than 6 months?
 You can obtain a refund of VAT on goods purchased during your stay in France.